thijsfranck/discord-app-example/CONTRIBUTING.md

 DISCORD_TOKEN=your_token
 ```

-See the [Usage section of the README](README.md#usage) on how to obtain a Discord bot token.
+See the [configuration section of the README](README.md#configuration) on how to obtain a Discord bot token.

 ## Running the Bot